aureliojargas/clitest/README.md

   matched as a single string, with inner `\n`'s.
 Use the `(?ims)` modifiers when needed.

+* Using `#→ --exit` the test will pass if the exit code of the command is equal to the code specified.
+Useful when testing commands that generate variable output (or no output at all), and the exit code is the best indication of success.
+Both STDIN and STDOUT are ignored when using this option.

 * Using `#→ --eval` the test will pass if both commands result in the same output.
 Useful to expand variables which store the full or partial output.

-* Using `#→ --exit` the test will pass if the exit code of the command is equal to the code specified.
-Useful when testing commands that generate variable output (or not output at all), and the exit code is the best indication of the result.

 ## Options